Answer these questions before your visit

 - Form of payment*

-*We will no longer accept payment by cash or check.
-Please be prepared to pay an unpaid balance or copay by credit or debit card when visiting our offices.
+*Please be prepared to pay an unpaid balance or copay when visiting our offices.

 Lab work